benjystanton/benjystanton.github.io/_drafts/2018-04-22-holiday-notes.md

 - £10 deposit
 - hotel only

-## June
+## June – 14 months to go
-- Checking flight costs on Skyscanner for this August as a comparison
+- checking flight costs on Skyscanner for August 2018 as a comparison
-- Started a Trello board
+- started a Trello board
-- added calendar powerup so i can deadlines in my calendar
+- added calendar powerup so I can sync deadlines with my calendar
 - booked universal tickets

+## July – 13 months to go
+- told my boss
+-